vuematerial/vue-material/ROADMAP.md

 - The current repository will be replaced with new one.
 I will give a small support for the 0.7.5 version to solve important issues only.
 - The stable version will be released with 1.0.0 number.
 - I will solve the issues after the stable release while I focus on the next 1.1.0 version, with the components the didn't entered on 1.0
-- Boilerplates, Nuxt template and further guides will be created
+- Boilerplates, Next template and further guides will be created

 ## Key Features
-- Automatic constrast ratio - YES!
+- Automatic contrast ratio - YES!
 The theme factory will calculate the contrast between the background and text to give the correct black or white color.
 - On demand themes!
 Create themes only for the components that you're really using
 - Pre made theme colors
 - Dynamic themes